 Journey Home Can Help

-Journey Home is a transitional living program provides an environment for young women ages 16-21 to thrive as they continue to work towards academic and independent living goals.
-While young women attend our program, they gain important life skills that they can carry with them into independence.
-Journey Home is the perfect fit for young women who are ready to build upon skills learned in therapeutic settings but recognize they still need guidance and support to further develop their success.
+Journey Home is a transitional living program provides an environment for teens ages 16-21 to thrive as they continue to work towards academic and independent living goals.
+While teens attend our program, they gain important life skills that they can carry with them into independence.
+Journey Home is the perfect fit for teens who are ready to build upon skills learned in therapeutic settings but recognize they still need guidance and support to further develop their success.
 Journey Home blends a traditional home setting with positive peer and staff relationships.
 At Journey Home we believe in the value of good health and healthy hobbies, two crucial aspects of happy, successful adults.
-We specialize in working with women who struggle with a variety of presenting problems such as: depressive disorders, anxiety disorders, body image issues, low self esteem and learning issues.
-The mission of Journey Home is to assist young women in making a healthy transition into becoming a responsible and successful young adult.
+We specialize in working with people who struggle with a variety of presenting problems such as: depressive disorders, anxiety disorders, body image issues, low self esteem and learning issues.
+The mission of Journey Home is to assist teens in making a healthy transition into becoming a responsible and successful young adult.